Is your workplace great?

 We’re in the process of soliciting employers to take part in our selection process, which involves a two-part survey of employers and workers.

-Bragging rights, for one.
+Making the list comes with fringe benefits.
 Your company will be part of a select group of employers recognized for their treatment, recruitment and retention of employees.
 The list stands to be a source of pride for employers that can help with employee morale and recruiting.

 Making our list also brings good exposure to clients, customers, bankers, vendors and peers.